JuGid/PHPresentation/docs/README.md

     'new_tab'=>[true, false]

 ## PHPList
-Display a list of elements
+Display a list of elements.

 **Use it**

     ->list(['Element 1', 'Element 2', 'Element 3'], [options ]);